-7) Extraclassroom Activity Funds
+3) Extraclassroom Activity Funds

-Prior Condition: Of 44 transaction selected for testing, there were 3 instances that were not valid extraclassroom activity fund transactions.
+Prior Condition: Of the 44 transactions selected for testing, there were 3 instances that were not valid extraclassroom activity fund transactions.
 The fund was used as a conduit for processing in and out transactions for athletic teams, awards or other items of this nature.

-Status: This condition remains unchanged as of June 30, 2018.
+Status: This condition has been corrected as of June 30, 2019.